A few refreshments and

 The big challenges were the booking system and making viable remote programs for educators and participants.
 It became quickly apparent that these elements needed to be customized to the unique needs of Pinnacle.
 The easy-to-use system successfully accepted and tracked deposits, charged balances, provided automated confirmation, and communicated with participants.

 After booking 3 successful summer camps with dozens of paying participants, Pinnacle was extremely happy with the functionality and user experience of the customized tool.

 Fusion Fight Gear is “Where the worlds of Fitness/BJJ (Brazilian Ju Jitsu) apparel and your favourite officially licensed pop-culture brands meet.”

-Thrilled to be working with fully licensed Warner Bros. artwork, but overwhelmed with the possibilities, our resident artist had the pleasure of working with Fusion in creating a rash guard design for men.
-He eventually settled on a theme based on 2003’s Batman Hush storyline, featuring the artwork of Jim Lee.
+In creating a rash guard design for Fusion, our resident artist was thrilled to be working with fully licensed Warner Bros. artwork, but overwhelmed with the possibilities.
+A theme based on 2003’s Batman Hush storyline, featuring the artwork of Jim Lee was eventually chosen.

 It’s a Batman motif so obviously the good guy has to go on the front.
 Combining two different shots of The Dark Knight allowed the artwork chosen to fit the natural shapes formed by the male chest.

 The Joker was chosen to represent the bad guy on the back of the rash guard.
 Fusion Fight Gear branding is also featured here.